bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2017-07-21-summer-reading-list-2017.md

 Yes, it is a bit late in the summer to be writing a summer reading list.
 But then again, this is really more for me than for you isn&rsquo;t it?

+_**Update 8/19/2017:**_ Flying back to Atlanta means that Summer 2017 has officially come to an end.
+The "Up Next" list will be punted for a little while to make time for HackGT, the job search ([hire me!](/resume)), and school generally.

 It all started on the first day of onboarding at Square when all new-hires received John Lewis&rsquo;s graphic novel memoir about the Civil Rights movement.
 After that, I got a library card at the San Francisco Public Library and here